raiysasiddiquee/CRUD-ajax1/README.md

 my version
-i copied it and i will improve the code and send a pull request to the original author
+i forked it and i will improve the code and send a pull request to the original author